xkjq/yoto-up/docs/docs/features/uploading.md

 - Concurrency: the Flet UI exposes a `Concurrency` field to control how many uploads run concurrently.
 - Upload mode: choose `Create new card` or `Add to existing card` in the Upload tab.
-- Tokens: the app uses `tokens.json` for OAuth tokens.
-Remove or rotate tokens before publishing the repo.

 Key code locations